-Summary: Fire activity was minimal overall yesterday.
-On the northwest side of the fire, helicopters dropped water to strengthen fire lines.
 Fire lines continue to hold on the northeast and east side of the fire and are being patrolled by fire crews.
-On the southeast side of the fire along Highway 366, crews are scouting old fire lines and evaluating areas to use in case the fire moves southeast.
-Structure protection continues to be reinforced in the Turkey Flat summer home area with more hose lays, portable water storage and additional fuel reduction around cabins.
+Structure protection efforts in the Turkey Flat summer home area are still being maintained with hose lays, portable water storage and fuel reduction around those cabins.

-The fire is being managed for multiple objectives: Monitoring, Point Zone Protection of infrastructure, and Full Suppression in areas safe for firefighter access.
-Operational objectives are at 43 % completion.
+The fire is being managed with multiple objectives: Full Suppression in areas safe for firefighter access, Point Zone Protection of infrastructure/residences, and Monitoring.
+Operational objectives are 45 % complete.
 Night operations are continuing.

 Fire Restrictions: Stage 2 Fire Restrictions remain in effect on the Coronado National Forest until rescinded.

 - Building, maintaining, attending, or using a fire, campfire, charcoal, coal, or wood stove fire, including within a developed recreation site, or improved site.